experts-web2/weather-using-ipaddress/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Front End is built with NextJS using GraphQL and backend with NodeJS.
+Ports are used for live updates to clients

 ## Available Scripts